mozilla-releng/releasewarrior-2.0/docs/release-promotion/desktop/howto.md

 # Unset env vars to minimize the possibility of rerunning with different graph ids
 unset ACTION_FLAVOR
 unset PROMOTE_TASK_ID
-# This will output the task definition and ask if you want to proceed.
 ```
   * The `taskId` of the action task will be the `taskGroupId` of the next graph.